Taste Receptors

 Likely Difference

 Taste receptors are responsible for taste perception, and in humans lineage-specific pseudogenization of bitter taste receptor has occurred; this pseudogenization of bitter taste receptors may also be occurring in non-human primate lineages, but the rate at which it is occurring in the human lineage is significantly higher.
-Likewise, one study has found that two better taste receptor genes in the human lineage have undergone fixed pseudogenization, and that none have done so in the chimpanzee lineage.
+Likewise, one study has found that two bitter taste receptor genes in the human lineage have undergone fixed pseudogenization, and that none have done so in the chimpanzee lineage.

 The Human Difference: